AOTWMCORG/Anti-Op/README.md

 Anti-Op does not grant OP to any players automatically—it only enforces the whitelist.

 Make sure your whitelist is up-to-date to prevent accidentally deopping trusted admins.

+Project's source code is available but i'm still new to github so build at your own risk